sardariuss/carlson_protocol/README.md

 ## How does it work?

 The Carlson protocol allows to participate on votes that really matters to you.
-To participate to a vote, pick your side ('Aye' or 'Nay') and choose an amount of satoshi to use for that vote: the greater the amount, the greater the power (1 satoshi = 1 vote).
+To participate to a vote, pick your side ('Yes' or 'No') and choose an amount of satoshi to use for that vote: the greater the amount, the greater the power (1 satoshi = 1 vote).
 The satoshis will be transfered back to you after a period of time that can vary so that:
  - the greater the total of satoshis locked in a vote (including the ones from your ballot), the longer the satoshis from your ballot will be locked.
 But note that every satoshi locked is pondered by how much time has passed between that ballot and yours, so that the more time has passed, the least effect these satoshis have on your lock.
  - your ballot locking period will also be extended by the satoshis from every ballot that comes after you (also reduced by how much time has passed in-between).

  Once the satoshis are unlocked, the protocol rewards the voters with additional tokens that are minted with the configured (ICRC) token.
-The reward is based on the numbers of tokens you locked, the number of 'Aye' or 'Nay' satoshis at the time you voted, and the number of 'Aye' or 'Nay' satoshis at the time of the unlock, so that:
+The reward is based on the numbers of tokens you locked, the number of 'Yes' or 'No' satoshis at the time you voted, and the number of 'Yes' or 'No' satoshis at the time of the unlock, so that:
  - the further your vote was to the result of the vote at the time of the lock, the greater the reward
  - the closer your vote is to the result of the vote at the time of unlock, the greater the reward.
 This incentivize user to vote "against the crowd", so that if they are right at the moment they vote but the crowd is wrong, if the tendency of the vote indeed changes over time, they will get rewarded more than the users who voted "with the crowd" and that now are wrong.